GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 ### Challenge 3.6

 - Find a system folder called "apt" using the commands from this session
 - Exploration only.
-DO NOT modify anything, just navigate directories and check for contents
+DO NOT try to modify anything - just navigate directories and check for contents

 <details>
   <summary><b>Solution</b></summary>